The Journey to an Architecture License

 It must have been nerve-racking to wait for the results of that test when you took it a second time.

 Tim: For most of the tests there was a one-day turnaround for knowing your results.
 You can click the button at the end of each test to find out the likelihood of passing or not.
-They don’t give you a definitely yes or no answer but I haven’t heard of a case where it would tell you you’d passed and then you ended up failing, or vice versa.
+They don’t give you a definite yes or no answer but I haven’t heard of a case where it would tell you you’d passed and then you ended up failing, or vice versa.
 I had to wait six days once because I took the test right before a federal holiday.
 That was a long six days!

 Once you had passed all the tests you got sworn in before the state board.
 What was that like?